Transient User and Developer Manual

 Function: transient-infix-read obj

-This generic function determines the new value of the infix object obj.
+This generic function determines the new value of the infix object OBJ.

 This function merely determines the value; transient-infix-set is used to actually store the new value in the object.